 - You are careful with sugary foods and drinks (cakes, cookies, chocolate bread, chips, sodas, etc.) as they facilitate bacterial adherence to the tooth surface by producing acids, which results in the destruction of the teeth.

-- If necessary, there are widely-used antibacterial agents (such as chlorhexidine) that through mouthwash or toothpaste are highly effective against bacterial plaque formation and also act as good removal agents.
+- If necessary, there are widely-used antibacterial agents (such as chlorhexidine) that through mouthwash or toothpaste are highly effective against bacterial plaque formation.
+Also act as good removal agents.
 Please consult with your health professional.